25 Fascinating Facts About Prince Philip

 The wording of the act, however, also made any “issue of [Princess Sophia’s] body” (in other words, any of her direct descendants) an English subject too.
 In the end, that line proved hugely important—Sophia died before Anne in 1714, so the throne eventually passed to her son, the German-born king George I, who likewise became an English citizen automatically through the Naturalization Act.

 As another of Sophia’s direct descendants, Prince Philip could have possibly assumed his status as a British subject through the act, without the need to renounce his claims to the Danish and Greek thrones.
 But the Royal Marriages Act 1772 proclaimed that any descendants of George II (as Elizabeth and Philip both are) needed royal approval before their marriage, except for the children of Princesses married into foreign families.
 It's unclear whether or not all the royals along Philip's line had (or needed) the proper marriage permissions.
 To truly determine Philip's place would have required quite a lot of legal research and wrangling [PDF]—so in the end, it was probably wise to take the easy option.
 (The Naturalization Act itself was quietly broken apart and all but repealed in 1948.)

 11. None of Prince Philip’s sisters attended his wedding.

 By 1947, Philip’s three surviving sisters had all married German nobility.
 Anti-German sentiment was so rife in post-war Britain that none of them were permitted to attend his wedding.

-12. Prince Philip is only the fifth male consort in British royal history.
+12. Prince Philip was only the fifth male consort in British royal history.

-13. Prince Philip is only the fourth Duke of Edinburgh in history.
+13. Prince Philip was only the fourth Duke of Edinburgh in history.

-14. Duke of Edinburgh isn’t Prince Philip’s only title, either.
+14. Duke of Edinburgh wasn’t Prince Philip’s only title, either.

 15. Prince Philip was one of the youngest lieutenants in the history of the Navy.